quentin-tw/laminate_calc/README.md

 ![ProfilePlotResult](/output_files/laminate_profile_plot.png)

-## Using The Source Codes
+## Using The Source Code

 The `makefile` already includes the path for **Eigen** in the `lib` folder, so no additional set-up is needed for Eigen if gnu g++ compiler is used.
+The program is consists of four parts: `src/laminate_main.cc` (The main entry), `lib/input_parser.cc` (parsing input files), `lib/ply.cc`(modeling a single lamina), and `lib/laminate.cc` (modeling the laminate that consist of plys).

-To compile the source code, simply execute the makefile in the shell:
+To compile the source codes, simply execute the makefile in the shell:

 ```
 make
 ```
+A executable `laminate_main` will then be generated.

 ## Reference: